 Location shall be Pin, Pad, Buf, Pin_Sig, Pad_Sig, Buf_Sig, Buf_PURef, Buf_PDRef, Buf_PCRef, Buf_GCRef or Buf_XRef.

-Pin indicates this terminal is at a specific pin, ID must be a Pin_name, Model_name or Default.
+Pin indicates this terminal connected to a specific pin, ID must be a Pin_name, Model_name or Default.

-Pad indicates this terminal is at a specific die pad, ID must be a Pin_name, Model_name or Default.
+Pad indicates this terminal connected to a specific die pad, ID must be a Pin_name, Model_name or Default.

-Buf indicates this terminal is at a specific buffer model I/O or signal terminal, ID must be a Pin_name, Model_name or Default.
+Buf indicates this terminal connected to a specific buffer model I/O or signal terminal, ID must be a Pin_name, Model_name or Default.

 Pin_Sig indicates that this terminal is connected to all pins that have Signal_name ID.
 ID must be a Signal_name on a Pin that has Model_name Power or GND.
 All pins that have Signal_name ID are considered shorted together at the pin side of the package model.